 Top varieties: ‘Shirley’, ‘Myriade’ and ‘Goldstar’

-How to grow: Grow in a cool, well-ventilated greenhouse.
-Medwyn waters just-planted seedlings with a pint of water, then leaves for 10 days, to make the roots go deep to search out water.
-He then gives them a good soak and keep them moist from then on.
+Medwyn’s growing tip: Grow in a cool, well-ventilated greenhouse.
+Water just-planted seedlings with a pint of water, then leave the plants for 10 days, to encourage the roots to grow deeply to search out water.
+Give them a good soak and keep them moist from then on.

 What judges want: Deep green colour, uniform length and no strings – the judges will snap one to check